 The state of virtual machines can be saved to a file in order to be restored later.
 The following will save the virtual machine state into a file named according to the date:

 virsh save <guestname> save-my.state

 Once saved the virtual machine will no longer be running.

 A saved virtual machine can be restored using:

 virsh restore save-my.state

 A CDROM device can be mounted in a virtual machine by entering:

-Virsh - as well as most other tools to manage virtualization - can be passed connection strings.
+virsh - as well as most other tools to manage virtualisation - can be passed connection strings.